 You must provide your tenant with written tenancy terms and the relevant set of notes

 You must give your tenant a written copy of all the terms of their tenancy and either the 'Easy-read notes for the Scottish Government model tenancy agreement' or the 'Private Residential Tenancy Statutory Terms Supporting Notes'.
-This may be in the form of an electronic document.
+This may be in the form of electronic documents.

-If it's a new tenant, you have to give them this document before the end of the day on which the tenancy starts.
+If it's a new tenant, you have to give them these documents before the end of the day on which the tenancy starts.

 If the terms of the tenancy change after it's started, you must give your tenant a document explaining the updated terms of the tenancy within 28 days of the change coming into effect.
 For example, if the written terms of the tenancy state that pets are not permitted in the let property and you subsequently agree that your tenant can keep a dog, this would be a change to a term of the tenancy and you would be required to provide your tenant with a document outlining this change.

 You can use the Scottish Government's Model Private Residential Tenancy Agreement online tool to provide your tenant with the written terms of their tenancy.
-The model agreement contains mandatory and discretionary tenancy terms and easy-to-read notes which outline the tenancy terms in plain language.
-It's a simple, convenient, online tool which will help you meet your legal obligation to provide your tenant with all the written terms of their tenancy.
+The model agreement contains mandatory and discretionary tenancy terms and the required easy-to-read notes which outline the tenancy terms in plain language.
+It's a simple, convenient, online tool which will help you meet your legal obligation to provide your tenant with all the written terms of their tenancy and the relevant notes.
 It ensures that you and your tenant's rights and responsibilities are properly covered and will save you time and money.

 Because the new tenancy is not subject to the Requirements of Writing (Scotland) Act 1995, you and your tenant can agree to 'sign' the tenancy agreement simply by typing your names in the electronic document and sending it by email.
 You and your tenant can still sign a paper copy of the tenancy agreement if you prefer to do this instead.

-If you do not use the Scottish Government Model Private Residential Tenancy Agreement online tool, you must give your tenant a copy of the 'Private Residential Tenancy Statutory Terms Supporting Notes'.
+If you do not use the Scottish Government Model Private Residential Tenancy Agreement online tool or pdf version, you must give your tenant a copy of the 'Private Residential Tenancy Statutory Terms Supporting Notes'.
 This will give them information in plain language about the nine tenancy terms which the law requires you to include in any private residential tenancy agreement you use and other essential housing information that they need to know.